rheiland/tool4ise/README.md

 If your notebook tells you a file is not found, but it's really there, e.g.:
 FileNotFoundError: [Errno 2] No such file or directory: '/Users/heiland/git/ise_proj1/data/PhysiCell_settings.xml'

-try: Kernel --> Restart & Run All
+try the menu: Kernel --> Restart & Run All
 ```

 If it seems to run OK, commit your code: